42ity/fty-alert-engine/README.md

 * '/' indicates a multipart frame message
 * 'reason' is string detailing reason for error.
 Possible values are: NOT\_FOUND
 * subject of the message MUST be 'rfc-evaluator-rules'

+#### Deleting rules

+To delete one particular rule, the USER peer sends the following messages using MAILBOX SEND to FTY-ALERT-ENGINE-SERVER ("fty-alert-engine-server") peer:

+* DELETE/'name'

+where
+* '/' indicates a multipart string message
+* 'name' MUST be name of an existing rule

+The FTY-ALERT-ENGINE-SERVER peer MUST respond with one of the messages back to USER peer using MAILBOX SEND.

+* OK/rulename1/rulename2/...
+* ERROR/reason

+To delete all rules about an element, the USER peer sends the following messages using MAILBOX SEND to FTY-ALERT-ENGINE-SERVER ("fty-alert-engine-server") peer:

+* DELETE_ELEMENT/'name'

+where
+* '/' indicates a multipart string message
+* 'name' MUST be a known element with rules attached

+The FTY-ALERT-ENGINE-SERVER peer MUST respond with one of the messages back to USER peer using MAILBOX SEND.

+* OK/rulename1/rulename2/...
+* ERROR/reason

 ### Stream METRICS\_UNAVAILABLE